LouisBoucquet/louisboucquet.github.io/translate-from-backend/README.md

 There's a few things to unpack here:

 The type `Omit<T, Keys>` removes all the `Keys` from `T`.
-In this case we use it to remove all language-annotated labels, we won't need it anymore.
+In this case we use it to remove all language-annotated labels, we won't need them anymore.

 Once we removed all the labels we don't need, it's time to add one label which will contain the content of the label who's language is selected.